percwg/perc-wg/private-media-framework/draft-ietf-perc-private-media-framework.md

 ##  Third Party Attacks

+Third party attacks are attacks attempted by an adversary that is not supposed to have access to keying material or is otherwise not an authorized participant in the conference.

 On-path attacks are mitigated by hop-by-hop integrity protection and encryption.
 The integrity protection mitigates packet modification and encryption makes selective blocking of packets harder, but not